Foraging during the Corona Virus Pandemic

 Nature is trying to help us and if we can use this time of difficulty to improve our ID skills and explore creative uses for everyday weeds, it will help us in the moment, and be a better ally during the challenges ahead.

 There is lots of free information on my Wild Food Guide and other free resources to help get you going, and I developed my online Wild Food Mentoring service to support people during the first lockdown and it proved so popular that I have rolled it out as a permanent service.

 There has never been a more apt time to connect with wild foods.
 Why?

-- Equipping yourself with the skills and knowledge to eat eat locally abundant wild foods will support resilience in individuals and communities as the global economic crisis arising from the outbreak develops
+- Equipping yourself with the skills and knowledge to eat eat locally abundant wild foods will support resilience in individuals and communities as the economic crisis arising from the outbreak, Brexit and climate change develops

 - Eating a biodiverse diet helps to support a healthy immune system.

 - Some wild foods are specifically good at boosting your immune system – see below.

 - Between Corona virus and Brexit, many supply chains are overstretched, and some prices are escalating.
 The wild food supermarket is very well stocked, especially in spring, even in waste ground and gardens.